tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Notice that the deposit function does not have an input next to it.
 This is because it does not have any parameters.
 Instead, you will pass it ether through the value field at the top.

-Lead students through passing `10 ether` into the deposit function and then withdrawing it.
+Lead students through passing `10 ether` into the deposit function, and then withdrawing it.

 ![Remix Deposit ether](Images/remix_deposit_ether.png)

 * We are now going to deposit some ether into our `JointSavings` account.

 * Locate the value field and enter `10` into the input box.
-Then change the dropdown menu to the denomination `ether`.
+Then, change the dropdown menu to the denomination `ether`.
 This is saying that we are going to send `10 ether` in this transaction.

 * Now click the `Deposit` button under the deployed contract.

  ![Remix transaction Confirm](Images/remix_transaction_confirm.png)

-* You will be prompted by meta mask to confirm the amount.
+* You will be prompted by MetaMask to confirm the amount.
 Click `Confirm`.

 Have students confirm that that the `10 eth` was subtracted from their wallet in MetaMask.

 ![Remix transaction Confirm](Images/remix_meta_mask_balance.png)

-* Reopen your MetaMask wallet and check to make sure that your deposited `eth` is subtracted from your wallet balance.
+* Reopen your MetaMask wallet, and check to make sure that your deposited `eth` is subtracted from your wallet balance.

 Lead students through withdrawing the `10 eth` from their `Jointsavings` account back to their wallet.
 Have students open their MetaMask wallet and copy their address at the top: